Is it okay to fall asleep while meditating?

 How to avoid falling asleep in meditation

-Lying down meditation techniques make us overly relaxed, often to the point of falling asleep.
-Try out sitting or walking meditation instead.
-Walking is a perfect partner to sitting because as we walk, our minds become alert to the environment.
-The object of meditation shifts from your breathing technique to the movement of your feet and legs, or sound of your feet thudding on gravel or the sound of dry leaves crackling under your feet.
-Walking also boosts the blood flow around different parts of your body.
+Obviously, lying down when you meditate is more likely to encourage sleepiness than sitting…. or walking!
+Walking meditation is a perfect partner to sitting because as we walk, our minds become attuned to the environment.
+The object of meditation shifts from your breathing as you remain still to the movement of your feet and legs and the sound of your feet on gravel or of dry leaves crackling underfoot.
+Walking also stimulates blood flow.

-Here are some more tips that can help:
+Here are a few more tips that can help:

-- Adjust your meditation times – mornings are best.
+- Adjust your meditation moment – most people find that mornings are best.